Testing and virtual screenings

 - You will answer basic questions about your child's current health.

-If your answers indicate your child may be at risk for a respiratory infection
+If your answers indicate your child may be at risk for a COVID-19 infection

 Start a virtual screening